Quasi-Isometries for certain Right-Angled Coxeter Groups: JSJ trees of cylinders of RACGs

 \begin{rem} Any uncrossed cut pair is essential, but not every essential cut pair is uncrossed.
 Moreover, it is not necessary to define a notion of a crossing between a cut pair and a cut triple because it is obvious that this situation cannot happen. \end{rem}

 It turns out that all the two-ended edge groups of a JSJ splitting are detected by the uncrossed cut collections of $\Gamma$:

 \begin{prop} Let $\Gamma$ be a graph which satisfies \hyperref[StandingAssumption1]{Standing Assumption 1} and which has at least one uncrossed cut collection.
-Then: \begin{enumerate}[label=(\alph*)] \item For every special subgroup $W_{\{a-b\}}$ generated by an uncrossed cut collection $\{a-b\}$ of $\Gamma$ there is a JSJ splitting $\Lambda$ such that $W_{\{a-b\}}$ is contained in a special, two-ended edge group of $\Lambda$. \item Given a two-ended edge group of a JSJ splitting $\Lambda$ of $W_\Gamma$ that is special and contains $W_{\{a-b\}}$ where $\{a-b\}$ is a cut collection, then $\{a-b\}$ is uncrossed. \end{enumerate} \end{prop}
+Then the following hold: \begin{enumerate}[label=(\alph*)] \item For every special subgroup $W_{\{a-b\}}$ generated by an uncrossed cut collection $\{a-b\}$ of $\Gamma$ there is a JSJ splitting $\Lambda$ such that $W_{\{a-b\}}$ is contained in a special, two-ended edge group of $\Lambda$. \item Given a two-ended edge group of a JSJ splitting $\Lambda$ of $W_\Gamma$ that is special and contains $W_{\{a-b\}}$ where $\{a-b\}$ is a cut collection, then $\{a-b\}$ is uncrossed. \end{enumerate} \end{prop}

 \begin{proof} For $(a)$ let $\{a-b\}$ be a cut collection of $\Gamma$.
 Let $\Lambda_1$ be a splitting of $W_\Gamma$ over a two-ended subgroup containing $W_{\{a-b\}}$, which exists by Theorem \ref{thmvisualsplitting}.
-Suppose that $\Lambda_1$ is not a JSJ splitting, because the subgroup containing $W_{\{a-b\}}$ is not universally elliptic.
-There must be another splitting $\Lambda_2$ of $W_\Gamma$ in whose Bass-Serre tree the group $W_{\{a-b\}}$ is not elliptic.
+Suppose that $\Lambda_1$ is not a JSJ splitting.
+If the Bass-Serre tree $T_1$ of $\Lambda_1$ is universally elliptic, but not dominating every other universally elliptic tree, then by \cite[Lemma 2.15]{GuirardelLevittToC}, $T_1$ can be refined to a JSJ tree $T_1^\prime$ with a two-ended edge stabilizer containing $W_{\{a-b\}}$ and the claim follows.
+If on the other hand the subgroup containing $W_{\{a-b\}}$ is not universally elliptic, there must be another splitting $\Lambda_2$ of $W_\Gamma$ in whose Bass-Serre tree the group $W_{\{a-b\}}$ is not elliptic.
 Hence, the infinite-order element $ab \in W_{\{a-b\}}$ cannot fix a point in it.
 Now we can refine $\Lambda_2$ by Theorem \ref{thmvisualsplitting} to a visual splitting $\Psi$ of $W_\Gamma$.
 Because $\Psi$ is visual, we know that we can find a unique cut collection $\{c-d\}$ in $\Gamma$ such that $W_{\{c-d\}}$ is contained in a two-ended edge group of $\Psi$.
 Also, every edge group of $\Psi$ is a subgroup of a conjugate of an edge group of $\Lambda_2$ and every vertex group of $\Psi$ is a subgroup of a conjugate of a vertex group of $\Lambda_2$.
 Thus, the element $ab$ does not fix a point in the Bass-Serre tree of $\Psi$ either, implying that the elements $a$ and $b$ must be in different vertex groups of $\Psi$.
 This implies that the vertices $a$ and $b$ must be separated in $\Gamma$ by the cut collection $\{c-d\}$, thus the cut collection $\{a-b\}$ is not uncrossed.